fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 However, in our case we can stick to _useQuery_ and use the option [skip](https://www.apollographql.com/docs/react/data/queries/#skip), which makes it possible to do the query only if a set condition is true.

-The olution is as follows:
+The solution is as follows:

 ```js
 import { useState } from 'react'